-"[...] do not extend indiscriminately to every type of corporate communication.
-For instance, the Code does not apply to corporate public affairs messages in press releases and other media statements, or to information in annual reports and the like, or information required to be included on product labels.
+"This tenth edition of the Code covers all marketing communications, regardless of form, format or medium.
+Marketing communications are to be understood in a broad sense (see definitions) but obviously do not extend indiscriminately to every type of corporate communication.
+For instance, the Code may not apply to corporate public affairs messages in press releases and other media statements, or to information in annual reports and the like, or information required to be included on product labels.
 Likewise, statements on matters of public policy fall outside the scope of this code.
-Corporate social responsibility (CSR) programmes as such are not covered by the Code; however, when a CSR statement appears as a claim in a commercial communication, the Code is applicable.
+Corporate Social Responsibility (CSR) programmes as such are not covered by the Code; however, when a CSR statement appears as a claim in a marketing communication, the Code is applicable.
 The Code also applies to marketing communication elements of a CSR programme, for example where a sponsorship is included in such a programme.
-Finally, communications whose primary purpose is entertaining or educational and not commercial, like the content of television programmes, films, books magazines or video games, are not intended to be covered by this code.
-(2011 ICC Code, Introduction, The Code, page 1)"
+Finally, communications whose primary purpose is entertaining or educational and not commercial, like the content of television programmes, films, books, magazines or video games, are not intended to be covered by this code."6

-2 Section 2.2.4 lists content that is not a marketing communication and, by definition, falls outside the remit of self-regulation.
+5 Section 2.2.4 lists content that is not a marketing communication and, by definition, falls outside the remit of self-regulation.

+6 ICC Advertising and Marketing Communications Code, 2018, p.4

+In addition, the ICC Code details that transparency is crucial for audiences to be able to identify marketing content as such, so as to receive correct information from a reliable source and not mislead potential consumers into believing that a piece of content is editorial in nature:

-"[...] should be clearly distinguishable as such, whatever their form and whatever the medium used.
-When an advertisement appears in a medium containing news or editorial matter, it should be so presented that it is readily recognisable as an advertisement and the identity of the advertiser should be apparent (see also article 10).
-Marketing communications should not misrepresent their true commercial purpose.
-Hence a communication promoting the sale of a product should not be disguised as for example market research, consumer surveys, user-generated content, private blogs or independent reviews.
-(2011 ICC Code, General provisions on advertising and marketing communication practice, page 6)".
+"Marketing communications should be clearly distinguishable as such, whatever their form and whatever the medium used.
+When an advertisement, including so-called "native advertising", appears in a medium containing news or editorial matter, it should be so presented that it is readily recognisable as an advertisement and where appropriate, labelled as such.

+The true commercial purpose of marketing communications should be transparent and not misrepresent their true commercial purpose.
+Hence, a communication promoting the sale of a product should not be disguised as, for example, market research, consumer surveys, user-generated content, private blogs, private postings on social media or independent reviews."7